 Think of the amazing things the Holy Spirit did through Peter and the rest of the apostles.
 Think about how this could happen in your own life!
-But God wants our cooperation.
+Yet, as with everything God does, He wants our cooperation.
 You have to ask the Holy Spirit to come in and change you.
-Get into the groups you met with earlier and discuss a few questions.